 The global GPS app market has a sky-high potential—its size has reached almost $1 billion in 2021, and its projected horizon is $1,5 billion by 2025.
 The main trends in mobile app development drive the navigation platforms to grow due to in-demand cloud technologies, telecommunications, the Internet of Things, Artificial Intelligence, Augmented Reality, etc.

-GPS capacities are widely used in public transportation and fleet management, for instance Onfleet, Geotab, and Moovit.
-Navigation services have evolved from basic features showing just locations and routes to easy-to-use apps with weather and traffic alerts, route optimizations during traffic jams, location sharing, multiple stops, etc. Now if you’re wondering how to make a GPS app with millions of users, the companies below know how to do this:
+GPS capacities are widely used in public transportation and fleet management, for instance, Onfleet, Geotab, and Moovit.
+Navigation services have evolved from basic features showing just locations and routes to easy-to-use apps with weather and traffic alerts, route optimizations during traffic jams, location sharing, multiple stops, etc. Now if you’re wondering how to create a location-based app with millions of users, the companies below know how to do this: